manetivinay/coder_ticket/README.md

 * [x] User can sign up by providing their email, password, and name.
 * [x] User can login using an email and password.
-* [ ] Users can create events.
+* [x] Users can create events.
-* [ ] Users must click "publish event" before an event becomes viewable to other users.
+* [x] Users must click "publish event" before an event becomes viewable to other users.
-* [ ] Users can create ticket types for that event.
+* [x] Users can create ticket types for that event.
-* [ ] Users can create venues.
+* [x] Users can create venues.
-* [ ] An event must have at least one `ticket_type` defined before it can be published.
+* [x] An event must have at least one `ticket_type` defined before it can be published.
 * [x] User can see a list of events he or she has created.
-* [ ] Users can edit their event after creation.
+* [x] Users can edit their event after creation.
 But only the user who created the event can edit the event.

 ### Optional Stories

 * [x] Users can log in with Facebook.
 * [x] Users receive an email when they have purchased a ticket.
 * [x] Ticket types have an optional "minimum" purchase quantity. ([Example Screenshot](http://i.imgur.com/DOYtAR0.png))
-* [v] Users can see "related events" when browsing an event.
+* [x] Users can see "related events" when browsing an event.
 Related events should belong to the same category and be in the same region.
-* [v] Events are automatically labeled as "Hot".
+* [x] Events are automatically labeled as "Hot".
 "Hot" events should have a red border or some sort of visual flourish.
 The event title should also be prefixed with "**HOT:**".
 * [ ] User A can allow User B to edit User A's event.
 In other words, an event owner can assign other people to be "event admins".
 * [ ] Instead of showing all of the events on the main page, an "admin" user can dictate the events that show up on the main page.